inference-asia/visionext/README.md

 stream.add_source("/input/clip.mp4", every_n_frames=10)
 ```

-Videos uploaded through the [Dashboard](#dashboard) are already in every engine as `/uploads/<name>`.
+Videos uploaded through the [Dashboard](#dashboard) are mounted in every engine at `/uploads/<name>`.

+### Identification and Sampling

-- `source_id` is carried by every record from the source.
-It defaults to the last path segment of the input without extension (`/input/clip.mp4` → `clip`).
-Letters, digits, `.`, `_` and `-` only, unique per container.
+- `source_id` labels every record from the source.
+It defaults to the file name without extension (`/input/clip.mp4` becomes `clip`).
+Permitted characters are letters, digits, `.`, `_` and `-`, and ids are unique per engine.
-- `every_n_frames` processes every Nth frame and drops the others.
-- Frames are only processed while at least one client is connected.
-A file pauses while nobody is connected, so nothing is skipped.
-- A file is read once at its own frame rate, like a camera.
-When it ends the container removes it and notifies your client (`ended`).
+- `every_n_frames` sets the sampling interval.
+Frames N, 2N, 3N and so on are analysed and the remainder are discarded.

+### Lifecycle

+- Analysis is gated on client presence.
+With no client connected, streams are kept current but not analysed, and files pause so that no content is lost.
+- Files are read once, at their native frame rate, so a one-minute clip occupies one minute regardless of the sampling interval.
+At end of file the engine notifies clients (`ended`) and removes the source.
-- A stream that drops is retried with exponential backoff (1 s doubling up to 60 s) until you remove it.
-Your client is notified when it is `lost` and when it is `opened` again.
-Adding an unreachable stream succeeds with status `reconnecting`.
+- A stream that fails is reconnected with exponential backoff, from 1 s doubling to a ceiling of 60 s, until it is removed.
+Clients are notified on failure (`lost`) and on recovery (`opened`).
+Adding an unreachable stream succeeds and reports the status `reconnecting`.
-- Sources live in the container's memory.
-After a restart the list is empty.
-The SDK re-adds its own sources when it reconnects.
+- Source lists are held in memory and cleared by a restart.
+The SDK re-registers the sources it added when it reconnects.
+The dashboard does not.
-- Anyone who can reach the port can add sources and receive frames.
-Keep it on a private interface, as in the quick start, or behind an authenticating reverse proxy.

-## SDK
+## SDK Reference

 ```python
 stream = visionext.connect("ws://localhost:8765")
 ```

-`connect()` waits for the container to come up, reconnects if it restarts, and re-adds the sources added through it.
-Arguments are under [`connect()` Options](#connect-options).
-Records are [`Record`](#record)s holding [`Event`](#event)s, source methods return [`Source`](#source)s, failures raise the exceptions in [Errors](#errors).
+`connect()` waits for the engine to become available, reconnects after a restart or network interruption, and re-registers the sources added through it.
+Its arguments are listed under [`connect()` Options](#connect-options).
+Failures raise the exceptions under [Errors](#errors).

 ```python
 stream.add_source(input, source_id=None, every_n_frames=1)   # returns a Source